Carolin Kebekus Photo by Ben Knabe

 5. build networks

-To manage all this, you need allies and supporters in a professional network.
-Networks that use female leadership and innovation to help break the so-called Thomas cycle, i.e. the phenomenon that describes how management levels are repeatedly recruited according to similarity (management levels usually remain very homogeneous in terms of gender, age, origin and education).
-Breaking this cycle requires the courage to try things out, information, contacts and continuous learning.
-Not only informal networks help here, but also professional ones such as the Fund Women in the financial sector or Team Nushu in business.
-Supported in this way, it can even be fun to get out of your comfort zone and jump in at the deep end.
+To navigate all of this, you need allies and supporters within a professional network.
+Networks that, through female leadership and innovation, help break the so-called Thomas Cycle—the phenomenon where leadership teams are repeatedly recruited based on similarity (management levels tend to remain very homogeneous in terms of gender, age, background, and education).
+Breaking this cycle requires the courage to experiment, information, contacts, and continuous learning.
+Not only informal networks help here, but also professional ones such as Fondsfrauen in the financial sector or Team Nushu in the business world.
+With this kind of support, it can even be fun to step out of your comfort zone and take the plunge.